 We warned this must not happen not for our own gain but to protect the worth and value of the awards, we were the next generation team following on from a hugely successful team.

-To ensure the awards was successful they needed to run corporately and professionally without ego and a look at me approach attached to them the awards is about policing, celebrating policing and not the person running the Twitter Account which was the case.
+To ensure the awards were successful they needed to run corporately and professionally without ego and a look at me approach attached to them the awards is about policing, celebrating policing, and not the person running the Twitter account which was the case.

 Maybe the feat was too much, maybe all of a sudden there was a sudden feeling of fame because of the way the awards had been running in the years beforehand.
 We reminded this person that it was about policing and the account needed to be run professionally.